Dragonfire II: The Dungeonmaster's Assistant

 Dragonfire II: The Dungeonmaster's Assistant is a computer program published by Magicware for Apple, Commodore and IBM Personal Computers in 1985.
-The program, and its predecessor, were designed by Erik Brynjolfsson, who is now an MIT professor.
+The program, and its predecessor, were designed by Erik Brynjolfsson, who later became an MIT professor.
 Dragonfire II was written by Steven Bergstein, who worked for Magicware and Brynjolfsson at the time.

 Use

-The program is designed to assist a game master in managing table-top role-playing games such as Dungeons & Dragons and Tunnels & Trolls.
-A user can enter material into the menu-driven program's tables, including random monster appearances, treasure tables, battle elements, and the creation of new monsters and characters.
+The program is designed to assist a game master in managing table-top role-playing games such as Dungeons & Dragons and Tunnels & Trolls, allowing the user to enter material into the menu-driven program's tables for encounters, treasure, and for generating monsters and characters.
 The software allowed users to customize templates, permitting them to modify the system so that it would generate characters, encounters and other game requirements for a multiple role playing systems.